juji-io/datalevin/README.md

 database (e.g. see [this issue](https://github.com/tonsky/datascript/issues/6)).
 Before we introduced caching in version 0.2.8, Datalevin was only faster than Datascript for single clause queries due to the highly efficient reads of LMDB.
 With caching enabled, Datalevin is now faster across the board.
+In addition, we will soon move to a more efficient query implementation as the Datascript query engine is not very efficient.

 Writes can be a few orders of magnitude slower, as expected, as Datalevin is writing to disk while Datascript is in memory.
 The bulk write speed is